OLD-itdev164-sp2021/jeff-cate-p2/README.md

 - [ ] As a content creator, I will access the CMS, so that I can add a blog post to the website.
 - [ ] As a content creator, I will access the CMS, so that I can update a blog post on the website.
 - [ ] As a content creator, I will access the CMS, so that I can remove a blog post from the website.

+## Developer
+*  Stories about the development of the application and styled components
+### Stories
+- [ ] As a developer, I will create a Gatsby website, so that I can implement static site generation.
+- [ ] As a developer, I will create a React application, so that I can create custom components.
+- [ ] As a developer, I will implement the Styled Components, so that I can create custom styles for my components.
+- [ ] As a developer, I will implement Netlify, so that I can deploy my website.